 Maria Montessori revolutionized early education by putting the child in the center—letting them determine the pace and allowing them to make connections and discoveries naturally and with minimal interference.
 This book helps to break down the original methods and intentions of this popular philosophy.
 Want a taste of Montessori before diving in to the book?
 Click here for five principles of Montessori from our contributor.

 Rhythms of Learning: What Waldorf Education Offers Children, Parents & Teachers by Rudolf Steiner and Roberto Trostli

 Waldorf Education takes the whole child and their development into account through education—including their physiology and how the child-teacher relationship evolves over time.
 If you’re looking for a philosophy that prioritizes nature, art, and practical skills, we highly recommend checking out this book.
 Want to know more?
 Don’t miss our contributor’s post on the basics of Waldorf Education here.

 Uncovering the Logic of English: A Common-Sense Approach to Reading, Spelling, and Literacy by Denise Eide.

-This book will transform how you think about reading and spelling and the English language.
+This book will transform how you think about reading, spelling, and the English language.
 It is a must-read for every educator (and, if you fall in love with it, they also offer a curriculum for reading and language arts).
-Even more than the curriculum, though, this book challenges the notion that English is illogical by systematically explaining English spelling and answering questions like “Why is there a silent E in have, large, and house?” and “Why is discussion spelling with -sion rather than -tion?”
+Even more than the curriculum, though, this book challenges the notion that English is illogical by systematically explaining English spelling and answering questions like “Why is there a silent E in have, large, and house?” and “Why is discussion spelled with -sion rather than -tion?”
 It uncovers the English language in a clear way and is incredibly helpful to parents as they teach their child to read, write, and spell.

 ***Post contains affiliate links.
 If you make a purchase through a link, we may receive a small commission at no cost to you.
 Thank you for supporting our small business!***